foysal619/Dmoney-API-Testing/README.md

 ## Test Case Scenarios Covered

-1. Admin creates an agent and random 2 customers.
+1. Admin creates an agent and random 2 customers
 2. Deposit some money from SYSTEM account to the agent.
 System account (range 10 tk to 10000 tk)
 3. Agent deposit to any of 1 customer
 4. Check agent balance